kres0345/Cobra/README.md

 Cobra is a console like python or windows cmd.
 You can download additions with Cobra, so it gets more functions after your taste.

 ### Development progress
-I havent planned on begin working on this project anytime soon.
+I haven't planned on beginning working on this project again anytime soon.
 But if you're interested then take look at https://github.com/kres0345/CMDextension

 ### Installation:
 [install.bat](https://cdn.rawgit.com/kres0345/CobraConsole/4a17ccdc/install.bat)